 A NSW Government website

-Climate change in the Murray/Murrumbidgee
+Climate change in the Riverina Murray

-Climate change in the Murray/Murrumbidgee
+Climate change in the Riverina Murray

 Key points

-• The Murray Murrumbidgee is one of NSW’s most important agricultural regions, supporting a range of farming types and related industries such as manufacturing.
+• The Riverina Murray is one of NSW’s most important agricultural regions, supporting a range of farming types and related industries such as manufacturing.
 The region contains diverse landscapes and ecosystems, including alpine areas in the Snowy Mountains to the meandering rivers and wetlands of the low-lying floodplains.

-Importance of the Murray Murrumbidgee region
+Importance of the Riverina Murray region

-The Murray Murrumbidgee region covers a large area including the Lachlan and Murrumbidgee rivers, the NSW side of the Murray River and the Snowy Mountains.
+The Riverina Murray region covers a large area including the Lachlan and Murrumbidgee rivers, the NSW side of the Murray River and the Snowy Mountains.
 The region includes the large urban centres of Albury, Wagga Wagga and Griffith.

 The landscape varies throughout the region, with most of the area covered by wide floodplains and relatively flat river valleys.
 It also contains high-elevation alpine areas in the Snowy Mountains.
 These higher areas provide water for the region, with rainfall and snowmelt run-off contributing to the Murrumbidgee River, which flows into the Murray River.
 These different landscapes support a range of ecosystems, from alpine areas to the rivers and floodplains which support wetlands, grasslands and forests.